samuel-adekunle/disse/README.md

 hat implements encodable or serializable or something, same with timer
 - address depends on simulator type, can be simple string for shared memory simulator or ip addresses for tcp/ip
 - run simulator on aws / gcp across different regions rather than injecting fake latency
+- Consider only handling messages when the node is not busy i.e. Need to keep track of busy nodes

 ## Extensions